rohitrango/Variational-Autoencoder-with-Arbitrary-Conditioning/README.md

 **19 Mar 2019:** Compiled results for MNIST.
 Qualitative results look good, although not as diverse as the paper showed.
 Quantitative results are in the table.
 Also added results for CelebA dataset, with box masks, and dropping of random pixels.

 **20 Mar 2019:** Starting actual experiments performed in the paper now that sanity check is done.

+**21 Mar 2019:** Ran experiments on three tasks for CelebA - *Center, Random*, and *Half*.
+Both qualitative and quantitative results are at par with the paper.